 Elasticsearch is optionally available for use with Colectica Portal for customized high-speed search indexes.

 RDF stores that support SPARQL Update can be used with Colectica RDF Services to create a rdf view of the registered items in the Repository.
 See also: /rdf/index

 Colectica’s desktop applications are extensible using the Colectica SDK.
 For a list of extension points and examples, see the documentation on github at https://github.com/Colectica/ColecticaSampleAddins

 Colectica’s Repository a ReST API.
 See /repository/web-services/index for detailed information.

 Application server environment?¶

-Colectica Repository uses IIS as an application server, and communicates over SOAP messaging.
+On Windows, Colectica Repository uses IIS as an application server.